abhineet-singh/Get-News/README.md

 Next.js is a popular and lightweight framework for static and server‑rendered applications built with React.

-This web app provides news updatdes consolidated from various sources using an API call.
+This web app provides news updates consolidated from various sources using an API call.

 ## Getting Started